 In this post, we discuss six multifamily housing trends that are shaping the industry as we know it.
 As a property owner, manager, or investor, you’ll want to be ahead of the game to attract and retain residents.

-Here are six multifamily housing trends to watch out for in 2022:
+Here are six multifamily housing trends to watch out for: